Title 807 | Chapter 005 | Regulation 078REG

 (c)

-Publishing the notice in a newspaper of general circulation, with the first publication being no later than the date on which the application is submitted to the commission, for three (3) consecutive weeks inclusive of the first publication; or
+Publishing the notice in a newspaper of general circulation, with the first publication being no later than the date on which the application is submitted to the commission, for at least three (3) consecutive weeks inclusive of the first publication; or

 (d)